arnaudoff/scala-quick/07_built_in_control_structures/README.md

 - In general, `while` loops, just like `var`s, should be avoided
-- In fact, often `while` loops and `var`s go together, because `while` loops don't result in a value, to maky any kind of difference, a `while` loop typically updates `var`s or performs I/O
+- In fact, often `while` loops and `var`s go together, because `while` loops don't result in a value, to make any kind of difference, a `while` loop typically updates `var`s or performs I/O

 ## `for` expressions